13 Team Chat Apps to Drive Your Business

-Twist Pricing: From$6 per user/month for unlimited message history, file storage, and integrations.
-Free with unlimited users including 1-month message history and 5 integrations
+Twist Pricing: Free with unlimited users including 1-month message history and 5 integrations; from $6 per user/month for unlimited message history, file storage, and integrations

-Trillian is a no-frills company chat app geared toward businesses and healthcare professionals.
+Trillian is a no-frills messaging app aimed at businesses and healthcare professionals.

-A bare-bones approach means you won’t get voice or video calls with Trillian.
+A bare-bones approach means you won’t get voice or video calls.
 And there are no collaboration tools.
-What you get is easy-to-use, real-time chatting, group chats, and file and image sharing.
+What you do get is easy-to-use, real-time text chatting, group chats, and file and image sharing.
 Trillian also offers the option to either self-host or communicate behind Trillian servers.

 Branding itself as a HIPAA-compliant application, Trillian targets the healthcare industry and even plans to roll out client-practitioner chatting.